-Some signs similar to those in sign languages of El Salvador, Spain, and the United States.
+Southwest (Cali), Central (Bogotá-Eje cafetero), North (Caribe).
+Some signs reportedly similar to those in sign languages of El Salvador, Spain, and the United States.

+Began sometime after 1924.
 Some schools use sign language in the classroom.
 Interpreters provided at important public events, and for college students.
 Many sign language classes for hearing people.
-Little research.
-Not clear how many deaf persons know a sign language.
-Used by half of school-age children.
+Relatively little research.